IOS 18: Control Center

 iOS 18 comes with a redesign to the Control Center, allowing for multiple pages of controls, resizable buttons, and third-party controls.

 Passwords

-Apple introduced Passwords, a password manager aimed at simplifying password management for websites, applications, Wi-Fi, and verification codes.
+Apple introduced the Passwords app, a password manager aimed at simplifying password management for websites, applications, Wi-Fi, and verification codes.
 This new app is heavily inspired by and replaces the Passwords section that was previously found in Settings, with the addition of Wi-Fi passwords.
 All existing passwords and codes in Settings are automatically moved to the Passwords app upon updating.

 recoveryOS

 iOS 18 includes recoveryOS for the iPhone 16 series that allows users to restore firmware wirelessly from another iPhone 16.
 While all iPhone devices running iOS 18 are able to recover and restore firmware for an iPhone 16 device, wireless firmware recovery can only work between iPhone 16 devices.